 While there are plenty of reasons to move your software solutions to the cloud (digital transformation being just one of them), an important aspect that can often prove challenging to customers is the industry’s apparent failure to come up with a simple, unified pricing system — a problem which regrettably leaves many customers in the dark.
-This cloud hosting cost limbo, so to speak, means clients may be unaware of the actual extent of their cloud expenses, being met with unexpected charges only weeks after they’ve completed their move.
+This cloud expense limbo, so to speak, means clients may be unaware of the actual extent of their cloud hosting costs, being met with unexpected charges only weeks after completing their move.

 In reality, however, without adequate preparation, migrating to the cloud may be even more expensive than your current on-premise infrastructure.

 So to help shed some light on this subject, today, Software Planet are presenting readers with a few invaluable suggestions to ensure our customers make the switch without a single fuss or hitch.

 What are the main costs of cloud hosting?

 When examining cloud hosting services, it is crucial to have a fact-based and well-rounded current understanding of the scale of your existing day-to-day IT operations.
 For this reason, we recommend performing an audit of your in-house infrastructure, as this not only should reveal a detailed breakdown of your local expenses but also how these costs will be likely to change when migrating to a cloud environment.

 On that note, by the way, in order to generate the most accurate results, you will have to take account of both indirect and direct expenses: